astashov/liftosaur/src/docs/content/docs.md

 You can clone existing workouts and edit cloned ones, or create your own workouts from scratch.

 A workout consists of days.
-Each day consists of excercises.
-Each excercise consists of sets.
+Each day consists of exercises.
+Each exercise consists of sets.
 Each set consists of:

 - number of reps
 - weight to lift
-- whether it's an AMRAP excercise (As Many Reps As Possible).
+- whether it's an AMRAP exercise (As Many Reps As Possible).

 There's a special scripting language called Liftoscript.
 You can use it to describe the logic for the number of reps in a set, and for the set weights.
 It will allow to express almost any